 Europe had been at peace for many years by the spring of 1914.
 There had not been a multinational war since Napoleon’s defeat 99 years earlier.
 Germany, France, and Russia fought minor wars, but they were of little consequence.
-Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but it was reasonable in 1914 to assume that Europe would remain peaceful for many years.
-That assumption would be false.
+Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but in 1914, it was reasonable to assume that Europe would remain at peace for many years.
+That assumption would turn out to be false.

-Europe in 1914 is often compared to a powder keg: safe and secure until a fuse is lit.
-That summer, a minor event lit a fuse that exploded across the entire continent.
-The result was known as "the Great War,” the most destructive conflict then known to humankind.
+Europe in 1914 has often been compared to a powder keg: safe and secure until a fuse is lit.
+That summer, the assassination of an Austrian noble resulted in “the Great War,” the most destructive conflict then known to humankind.

 The city of Sarajevo is at the foot of the Balkan Mountains.
-Sarajevo was a city of great unrest in 1914.
-Austria-Hungary seized the city and the surrounding region in 1908.
-On June 28, 1914, Archduke Francis Ferdinand and his wife visited the city.
+Sarajevo was a city of great unrest in because Austria-Hungary had seized the city and the surrounding region in five years earlier.
+On June 28, Archduke Francis Ferdinand and his wife visited the city.
 Ferdinand was the heir, or next in line to be emperor of Austria-Hungary.
-There was talk of an assassination attempt by ethnic Serbians in Sarajevo, but the Archduke and his wife wandered through the city believing they were safe.
-The Black Hand proved otherwise.
+There were rumors of an assassination attempt by ethnic Serbians in Sarajevo, but the Archduke and his wife wandered through the city believing they were safe.
+A group called the Black Hand proved otherwise.

-The Archduke gave a speech, and then changed his plans to visit the city.
-He wanted go to the hospital to visit the people wounded in the attack.
-The Archduke’s driver was unfamiliar with the route and had taken a wrong turn.
+After the Archduke gave a speech, he decided to go to the hospital to visit the people wounded in the attack.
+The Archduke’s driver was unfamiliar with the route and took a wrong turn.
 The car slowed to a halt in front of a café, where Gavrilo Princip sat sipping coffee only five feet away.
 Princip was a Black Hand terrorist who thought the opportunity to kill the Archduke had passed.
 Suddenly and by coincidence, Princip was presented with another chance.
 The young Serbian shot three times, killing the Archduke and the Archduke’s wife.